-It will be interesting to watch how Netflix will handle its $12.5 million pickup of Dee Rees’ post-World War II southern drama “Mudbound” starring Jason Clarke, Carey Mulligan, Garrett Hudland, Jason Mitchell and an unrecognizable Mary J. Blige.
+We shall see how Netflix will campaign for the $12.5 million pickup of Dee Rees’ post-World War II southern drama “Mudbound” starring Jason Clarke, Carey Mulligan, Garrett Hudland, Jason Mitchell and an unrecognizable Mary J. Blige.
 Adapted by Rees and Virgil Williams from Hillary Jordan’s 2009 novel, this movie is not small.
 Rees and cinematographer Rachel Morrison executed sweeping, gorgeous cinema with disciplined precision.
 The burgeoning streaming service plans a day-and-date release in a limited number of theaters to qualify for the Oscars.

 Courtesy of Sundance